theimpossibleastronaut/zank/README.txt

 m = display map
 q = quit

-When you are at position 0,0, you are at the bottom-left corner of the map.
-When you are at position 9,9, you are in the top-right corner.

-Inspiration for Zank came from BBS Door games such as Zork, Legend of the Red Dragon (L.O.R.D.), and Lunatix.
+Inspiration for zank came from BBS Door games such as Zork, Legend of the Red Dragon (L.O.R.D.), and Lunatix.

 License: GNU GPL 3.0